Stewart's Corral

 Riding Shadow (1984-2000) up Forks Creek D-line

 After living 4 years on the SW coast, this was the first year I could say I had a day go by without 24/7 pain and headaches.
-During this time, I had abandoned computers and all electrical pollution, going low-tech from my formerly high-tech life.
+During this time, I had abandoned computers and all electrical pollution, going low-tech from my formerly high-tech life, thus earning a reputation of "going from high tech to low tech."
 The only employment I could find that didn't aggravate my symptoms, was trimming trees, and herding cows from horseback.
 No motors, no magnetic fields, no electronics.

 Enduring 24/7 pain for so many years made me hard to be around, but finally by this year I started acting and looking normal again.